google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/common-notification-patterns.md

 clicks a notification.

 Before we look at how to achieve this, it's worth highlighting that this is **only possible for pages on your origin**.
-This is because we can only see what pages are open that belong to our site, this prevents developers from being able to see all the sites their users are viewing.
+This is because we can only see open pages that belong to our site, this prevents developers from being able to see all the sites their users are viewing.

-Taking the previous example where we opened '/demos/notification-examples/example-page.html', we'll alter it to see if it's already open or not.
+Taking the previous example, we'll alter the code to see if '/demos/notification-examples /example-page.html' is already open.

       const urlToOpen = new URL(examplePage, self.location.origin).href;